United Airlines sales hurt by Paris attacks, weaker oil industry demand

 That compares to an earlier forecast for a drop between 4 percent and 6 percent for the October-December quarter.

+Hackel said, however, that United's fare hike last week by $6 round-trip may help offset the decline.

+Consumers will have little choice but to accept the rise, which was initiated by Delta Air Lines Inc (DAL.N) and matched industry-wide.

-A decline in fuel prices has also allowed large U.S. carriers to chop fares in line with budget airlines, such as Spirit Airlines Inc (SAVE.O), that have lower operating costs, ramping up domestic competition.
+For months, lower fuel prices have ramped up competition within the United States, enabling large U.S. carriers to chop fares in line with budget airlines that have lower operating costs, such as Spirit Airlines Inc (SAVE.O).

 United, the second-largest U.S. airline, has taken a bigger sales hit than peers from last quarter's nearly 20-percent decline in U.S. crude prices.

-The carrier has accounted for more than 80 percent of flights at George Bush Intercontinental Airport in Houston, according to aviation data and analytics company OAG.
+The carrier accounted for more than 80 percent of flights at George Bush Intercontinental Airport in Houston last year, according to aviation data and analytics company OAG.

 (Reporting by Jeffrey Dastin in New York, editing by G Crosse)